KeshavRathi28/Patatap-Clone/README.md

       ```
       http://localhost:8000
       ```
-  - Open the .html file nad enjoy!
+  - Open the .html file and enjoy!